 Bamboo Coffee Cups

-There are literally no downsides to using these lunch accessories to get your morning coffee fix as they provide a double service for the planet and also your pocket as market leaders offer reductions for those of us willing to pack a reusable coffee cup.
+There are literally no downsides to using these lunch accessories to get your morning coffee fix.
+They provide a double service for the planet and also your pocket as market leaders offer reductions for those of us willing to pack a reusable coffee cup.
 The Bamboo base is 100% Biodegradable, this means the material can be broken down by bacteria and returned to the earth, causing no pollution or waste.
-Bamboo fibre is one of the world’s most sustainable resources and possesses many benefits.
+Bamboo fibre is one of the world's most sustainable resources and possesses many benefits.

 - It is grown without pesticides or chemical fertilisers

-- It requires no irrigation
+- Bamboo requires no irrigation

 - It regenerates itself and rarely needs replanting